 Please read this article to learn more.

-2 - Transfer your view's ownershipNow the future owner is an editor, you can proceed to delegate them as the owner.
+2. Transfer your app's ownershipNow the future owner is an editor, you can proceed to delegate them as the owner.

 2. Select "Owner" for the profile you want to transfer the ownership and click on "Save Changes".

-Once your view is transferred to the new owner, you still remain the owner of the data source since you are the one who created the Google Sheets data source of the transferred Awesome Table view.
+Once your app is transferred to the new owner, you still remain the owner of the data source since you are the one who created the Google Sheets data source of the transferred Awesome Table app.

 - Request from you to have edit access to the datasource so they can make changes as needed